 Note that if you are suing the government, then the statute of limitations for these “administrative claims” is only six months after the injury.7

-The key to winning a slip and fall personal injury case in California is to prove that a fall resulted from the defendant’s negligence.
-Evidence can include:
+The key to winning a slip and fall personal injury case in California is to prove that a fall resulted from the defendant’s failure to exercise reasonable care.
+Typical evidence includes:

 - the slip and fall doctor‘s treatment notes,